-Students are required to file an Application for Graduate College Degree on ISIS by the posted deadline of the session (fall, spring, or summer) the student intends to graduate.
-Kim Williams will file all other Graduate College forms (excluding dissertation forms) for graduation.
+Students are required to apply for graduation on MyUI by the posted deadline of the session (fall, spring, or summer) the student intends to graduate.
+Melissa Fitzgerald will file all other Graduate College forms (excluding dissertation forms) for graduation.

 It is the responsibility of the student to ensure that all course and departmental requirements have been met prior to submitting the application for degree.